Announcing Casa Covenant: Bitcoin inheritance service and protocol

-We've begun onboarding new clients to team signing and Casa Covenant inheritance, working with their estate lawyers and family members to make sure Bitcoin is carefully passed down to future generations.
+We'll begin onboarding new clients to Casa Covenant inheritance in early 2020, working with their estate lawyers and family members to make sure bitcoin is carefully passed down to future generations.

 Casa Covenant inheritance service is first available for Casa Diamond members.
 Over time, we plan to add inheritance solutions to other membership levels.
 But it’s important to handle this rollout carefully, so we’re starting with our Diamond clients who already have team signing features.